 Each base has different criteria for elective residents based on their call volume and availability of a third seat on the aircraft.
 In addition to residents, STARS has multiple other groups of learners who work in the HEMS environment.

-STARS' Calgary base accepts fifth year FRCPC Emergency Medicine and Anesthesia residents as well as Critical Care Medicine Fellows from accredited Canadian residency/fellowship programs.
-Depending on the timing, STARS' Calgary base may accept late fourth year residents undertaking either a transport medicine fellowship or an EMS fellowship as part of their training.
+STARS’ Calgary base accepts fifth year FRCPC Emergency Medicine and Anesthesia residents as well as Critical Care Medicine Fellows from accredited Canadian residency/fellowship programs.
+Depending on the timing, STARS’ Calgary base may accept late fourth year residents undertaking either a transport medicine fellowship or an EMS fellowship as part of their training.